ThaminduR/identity-fraud-detection-sift/docs/config.md

 ## Install the Sift connector

-The latest project artifacts can also be downloaded from the Connector Store (https://store.wso2.com/connector/identity-fraud-detection-sift).
+The latest project artifacts can be downloaded from the Connector Store (https://store.wso2.com/connector/identity-fraud-detection-sift).

 **Step 1:** Deploy the Sift connector